SignPresenter/SignPresenterSupport/topics/uploadvideos.md

 completed successfully.
 ![Screen Shot 2021-12-08 at 6 34 38 AM](https://user-images.githubusercontent.com/65249159/145209905-efad06d9-3739-4084-b01a-14a4408cbf6b.png)

-## What if the Video fails to process?
+## What if the Video fails to process or is just sowing up as black on the screen?
 We work hard to make sure we can process every codec but sometimes videos fail to process.
 If this happens to you please use [HandBrake](https://handbrake.fr/) to convert the video.
 This will change the codec and when you re-upload the video it should finish processing correctly.

 Of course if you are still having issue, contact Support @ support@signpresenter.com and if possible send the video you are trying to upload using email or dropbox/google drive and we will analize the video and do our best to get the issue resolved.